actualbudget/actual/docs/install/pikapods.md

 You get a $ 5.00 credit when you sign up, which means that you should be able to run Actual for over 3 months before your credit runs out.

+For web clients, Pikapods will automatically update anywhere from a couple of days to a week after the latest monthly release is deployed.
+This is because Pikapods tests each new release before deploying it.

+For desktop clients, you will need to reinstall the desktop client to update to the latest version.
+We suggest first checking on the web client if Pikapods has updated, then reinstalling the desktop client.

 ## Deploying Actual on PikaPods